Dubai International Film Festival: History

 The inaugural Dubai International Film Festival took place in 2004, where 76 films were screened.

 At its 5th edition in 2008, DIFF ran its first Asia Africa section.
 My Secret Sky, a South African film in the Zulu language directed by Madoda Ncayiyana, opened the section.
 The festival featured 181 films from 66 countries, and the red carpet event included Goldie Hawn, Ben Affleck, Danny Glover, Oliver Stone, and Harry Belafonte.
 The grand prize went to Masquerades, directed by Algerian director Lyes Salem.

 The 9th edition of the festival took place in December 2012, and featured films from the Philippines, China, Türkiye, Angola, and Senegal.

 In 2014 DIFF screened a line-up of 118 feature films, shorts and documentaries from around the world including 55 world premieres and international premieres.
 Opening the 2014 Festival was the Oscar-nominated The Theory of Everything, directed by James Marsh and starring Eddie Redmayne and Felicity Jones.

 The 12th edition of DIFF took place in December 2015.
 At that time, the festival director was Shivani Pandya.

 For its 14th edition in 2017, the festival screened 141 films from around the world, and by that time was the biggest film festival in the region.

-In 2018, the DIFF announced it would take place every two years, with the 15th edition confirmed for 2019.
+In 2018, the DIFF announced it would take place every two years, with the 15th edition announced for 2019.
+The next festival will take place in December 2027.